 My broth doesn’t look jiggly!
 What the gel??

 This article lists five reasons your broth didn’t gel, but in my experience, it’s generally one of two reasons.
 First, you might not be using enough bones (or enough of the right type), or you simply might have added too much water.
 Bones with more visible cartilage will yield more gelatin.
 Another common reason is that the broth was not cooked for long enough.
-Set your crockpot or burner to the lowest heat setting and just let it go for at least 8 hours (poultry) or 12 hours (beef), if not longer.
+Set your crockpot or burner to the lowest heat setting and just let it go for at least 8 hours (poultry) or 12 hours (beef), but ideally longer.
 Less than that will likely not draw enough gelatin into the stock from the bones.
 A good rule of thumb: the larger the bones, the longer you’ll want to cook it.

 Can you reuse bones for another broth?